Second law of thermodynamics: Energy, available useful work

-This expression together with the associated reference state permits a design engineer working at the macroscopic scale (above the thermodynamic limit) to utilize the second law without directly measuring or considering entropy change in a total isolated system.
-(Also, see process engineer).
+This expression together with the associated reference state permits a design engineer working at the macroscopic scale (above the thermodynamic limit) to utilize the second law without directly measuring or considering entropy change in a total isolated system (see also Process engineer).
 Those changes have already been considered by the assumption that the system under consideration can reach equilibrium with the reference state without altering the reference state.
-An efficiency for a process or collection of processes that compares it to the reversible ideal may also be found (See second law efficiency.)
+An efficiency for a process or collection of processes that compares it to the reversible ideal may also be found (see Exergy efficiency).

 This approach to the second law is widely utilized in engineering practice, environmental accounting, systems ecology, and other disciplines.

 Direction of spontaneous processes

 The second law determines whether a proposed physical or chemical process is forbidden or may occur spontaneously.
-For isolated systems, no energy is provided by the surroundings and the second law requires that the entropy of the system alone must increase: ΔS > 0.
+For isolated systems, no energy is provided by the surroundings and the second law requires that the entropy of the system alone cannot decrease: ΔS ≥ 0.
 Examples of spontaneous physical processes in isolated systems include the following: